 Punting on horse or dog racing is, along with a potential source of some discretionary income, a challenging hobby that will expand your intellect and inject entertainment value into your life.

-Wagering on the thoroughbreds, trotters or greyhounds, if you want to derive the most possible satisfaction and you want to test your wits beyond simply picking appealing odds and making your plunge, requires a willingness to delve into the details that separate the professional punter or successful amateur from the rank amateur who wants to have a punt on the Melbourne Cup or the Cox Plate.
+Wagering on our horse racing tips, trotters or greyhounds, if you want to derive the most possible satisfaction and you want to test your wits beyond simply picking appealing odds and making your plunge, requires a willingness to delve into the details that separate the professional punter or successful amateur from the rank amateur who wants to have a punt on the Melbourne Cup or the Cox Plate.

 One of your key assets in this pursuit is the form guide.

 Pardon the pun, the form guide comes in different forms, printed and electronic, but at its most basic, it is simply a compilation of historical racing information that attempts to give a punter an edge in determining which runners to back.
 Most punters nowadays are using electronic form guides on the Internet.
 Many of these are provided by online bookmakers, as well as some by third parties unaffiliated with any bookmaker.
 These third parties hope to generate revenue by selling subscriptions and by advertising revenue.
 The primary benefit is that online form guides can be updated almost instantaneously.